 Download the GateGuru app prior to your flight.
 It provides an airport map and tells you what dining options and airport amenities are located near which gates.
 It’s also a good idea to download your airline’s app.
 Many provide in-flight entertainment through the app, and some airlines even provide real-time information on gate changes and checked luggage.

-7. Don’t be a Clark Griswold and cause a power failure.
+7. Don’t be Clark Griswold and cause a power failure.

 8. Don’t pack diapers.
 Free shipping isn’t just for Black Friday deals!

 OK, so it’s not exactly free shipping, but it’s headache-free.
-Mail diapers, a box of baby formula, baby wipes and other necessities to your holiday destination, and it will be like a Christmas morning full of re-gifts upon arrival!
+Ship diapers, a box of baby formula, baby wipes and other necessities to your holiday destination, and it will be like a Christmas morning full of re-gifts upon arrival!
 And speaking of gifts, when you place those Amazon gift orders, have them shipped directly to your holiday destination.
-This — THIS! — is when you can enjoy free shipping!
+This—THIS!—is when you can enjoy free shipping!

 9. Thanksgiving Day is always on a Thursday.
 Don’t mess with the schedule.